now reasonable to conclude that Jesse Woodson James was shot to death

 It is a matter of local legend, neither supported nor denied

 Instead, he did a lot of wandering.
 One account has him ‘wearing out

 five or six horses’ in a series of full-gallop nocturnal rides along

 some obscure trails in the vicinity of his farm.
 Why anyone would

-law wasn’t chasing him eludes most
+law wasn’t chasing him eludes most reasonable explanations,

-special—something he’d seen by moonlight at a wild gallop perhaps 30 years earlier.
+he’d seen by moonlight at a wild gallop perhaps 30 years earlier.

 Only by moonlight at a wild gallop could he expect to recognize it.